 Alcohol use has severe effects on cognition, even when the use is light to moderate.
 Chronic heavy drinking erodes the brain’s ability to pay attention, make decisions, solve problems and plan for the future.
 Additionally, alcohol addiction frequently develops as a means of avoiding negative thoughts in the first place.

 Remaining sober helps reverse some of the cognitive effects of alcohol, allowing you to think more clearly and see life events in a more balanced and realistic light.

 2. More Freedom

-Alcohol abuse takes over lives at the expense of essential activities.
-Someone addicted to alcohol eventually becomes completely focused on obtaining alcohol, consuming it and dealing with consequences of drinking, like blackouts and hangovers.
-Hobbies, friendships and responsibilities fall by the wayside as alcohol consumes the majority of a person’s time.
+Alcohol misuse takes over lives at the expense of essential activities.
+Someone addicted to alcohol eventually becomes completely focused on obtaining alcohol, consuming it, and dealing with the consequences of drinking, like blackouts and hangovers.
+Hobbies, friendships, and responsibilities fall by the wayside as alcohol consumes the majority of a person’s time.

 3. A Sense of Fulfillment

-Becoming sober will help you revitalize the role you play in the world and help bring clarity to what gives your life meaning.
+Becoming sober will help you revitalize your role in the world and help bring clarity to what gives your life meaning.
 Once you realize how much you can achieve without the influence of alcohol, you are much more likely to set goals and meet them, bringing a greater sense of fulfillment to your life.